Last Updated: July 22, 2022

-Sometimes civic uses also become
+Sometimes civic uses and services such as day care also become

 part of the TOD.
 All locations within the complex should be within a